 Exchange Control Information.
-Exchange control laws require Korean residents who realize US\$500,000 or more (in a single transaction) from the sale of Shares to repatriate the sale proceeds back to Korea within 18 months of the sale.
+Exchange control laws require Korean residents who realize US\$500,000 or more (in a single transaction) from the sale of Shares to repatriate the sale proceeds back to Korea within 3 years of the sale.

 Foreign Asset / Account Reporting Information.
-Korean residents must declare all foreign financial accounts (i.e., non-Korean bank accounts, brokerage accounts, and so on) to the Korean tax authority and file a report with respect to such accounts if the value of such accounts exceeds
+Korean residents must declare all foreign financial accounts (i.e., non-Korean bank accounts, brokerage accounts, and so on) to the Korean tax authority and file a report with respect to such accounts if the value of such accounts exceeds KRW 1 billion (or an equivalent amount in foreign currency).
+The Participant should consult with his or her personal tax advisor to determine any personal reporting obligations.